Doctor

 If you have a diagnosed gastrointestinal disease, it’s smart to follow up regularly with your GI doctors.
 They can monitor your condition, adjust any medicines, and make sure it’s well controlled.

-See a GI Doctor for a Colon Cancer Screening
+See A GI Doctor for Colon Cancer Screening

 Colorectal cancer is cancer in your colon or rectum.
 It’s the fourth most common cancer among adults, but it’s often preventable with screening.
 And, it’s more easily treated if it’s caught early.